modularml/mojo/proposals/mmap_proposal.md

 ### How should the memory map be constructed?

-The [mmap Man page for MacOS](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/mmap.2.html), walks through mmap in detail.
-However, at a high level, `mmap` takes in, an address to map to, an expected size of the file, file protections, mapping options via flags, a file descriptor, and a byte offset.
+The mmap Man page for MacOS walks through mmap in detail.
+However, at a high level, `mmap` takes in:

+- an address to map to
+- an expected size of the file
+- file protections
+- mapping options via flags
+- a file descriptor
+- a byte offset

 If successful, it returns a pointer to the start of the mapped region.

 Few important pieces to consider:

-* While the flags/protections can be different the vast majority of code for initializing a mmap is the same.
+- While the configurations vary the majority of code for creating a mmap is the same.
-* The file descriptor only needs to remain open while the mmap is being initialized.
-If so, we may want to handle the context window surrounding the creation/deletion of the FileDescriptor in initialization as well.
+- The file descriptor only needs to remain open while the mmap is being initialized.
-* A mapped file in memory, must be closed, otherwise it can lead to memory leaks.
+- A mapped file in memory, must be closed, otherwise it can lead to memory leaks.

-Given this information, there are two primary different ways we could initialize a Mmap object.
-The first way could parameterize a 'mode' which should be shorthand for the `prot` and `flags` fields:
+Given this, there are two primary different ways we could initialize a Mmap object.
+The first way would include a 'mode', which stands in for 'prot' and 'flags' options:

 ```mojo
     struct MmapMode: